- Adrenal Hormones

 During stage two DHEA remains low while cortisol supplies will hover in the low-normal range leaving you feeling tired and stressed, but functional.

-During stage 3 cortisol finally falls to low levels throughout most of the day just like DHEA leaving you with low adrenal function.
+During stage 3 cortisol finally falls to low levels throughout most of the day just like DHEA leaving you with low adrenal function and exhausted.

 The correct interpretation of your results is essential for appropriate treatment.
 Click here for details.